 The geographical make-up of a film’s scenario is often a subtle root-cause of its dramatic effect.
-The sense of place, both its physical and psychological attributes, can be so overwhelming that whole narratives can follow the buckling of characters under pressure from this force; to the point where their own emotional identity and personal dynamics … Continue reading The Unleashing of Repressed Eroticism in Black Narcissus (1947) and The Shining (1980).
+The sense of place, both its physical and psychological attributes, can be so overwhelming that whole narratives can follow the buckling of characters under pressure from this force; to the point where their own emotional identity and personal dynamics fluctuate, reflect, and occasionally attempt to rebel against an imposing … Continue reading The Unleashing of Repressed Eroticism in Black Narcissus (1947) and The Shining (1980).

 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Part 5.
 Music for Strings, Percussion and Celesta in Stanley Kubrick’s The Shining (1980).
 Though not as fuelled by repression and eroticism as The Miraculous Mandarin, Music for Strings, Percussion and Celesta also made the slight transition from eroticism to horror.
-With its use on Doctor Who, … Continue reading Eroticism in the Music of Béla Bartók – Part 6 (Kubrick and Conclusions).
+With its use on Doctor Who, the very basic groundwork for the piece was laid for … Continue reading Eroticism in the Music of Béla Bartók – Part 6 (Kubrick and Conclusions).

 The Insertion and Removal Through Post-Wagnerian Ideals and New Media of Eroticism in the Music of Béla Bartók.
 Introduction.
 The music of Béla Bartók sits with some uncertainty between the last dying cries of Romanticism and the encroaching presence of Modernism.
-With this clash of ideals producing the composer’s early work, Bartók’s music appears to … Continue reading Eroticism In The Music Of Béla Bartók – Part 1 (Introduction).
+With this clash of ideals producing the composer’s early work, Bartók’s music appears to have no choice but to address another line of interest … Continue reading Eroticism In The Music Of Béla Bartók – Part 1 (Introduction).

 While writing about a perceived pivoting moment in horror film scores for a research essay last year, I briefly mentioned towards the end of what I termed “a legacy of balance” within horror film music and film scores.
-With the word limitations on that essay meaning that the point was only vaguely surmised with a … Continue reading The Shining – Legacy of Balance In Horror Film Scores.
+With the word limitations on that essay meaning that the point was only vaguely surmised with a handful of explanations, I wanted to go further into what … Continue reading The Shining – Legacy of Balance In Horror Film Scores.